 Or are these conventions there so that we know what to expect when we buy the book?
 Does the cover design, the character development, the tropes, the action all point towards YA fantasy so clearly that it makes the reading process more enjoyable?

-I love a book that makes me think about this stuff.
-I also love a book that's really enjoyable to read – so I'll be continuing the series and continuing to pick up YA fantasy books from my local bookstores, because these repeating tropes keep me reading.
+I love a book that makes me think about broader concepts.
+I also love a book that's really enjoyable to read, so I'll be continuing the series and rushing to pick up YA fantasy books from my local bookstores because these repeated tropes keep me reading.

 As always, thanks a bunch for reading with me,